DawesLab/rubidium/README.md

 ##Installation & Usage

 The single-script python code RubidiumD2.py will generate absorption data for a vapor cell at a given temperature (in Kelvin) with length Lc (in meters).
 The detuning range generated can be set and defaults to -4 GHz through +6 GHz.
 The script generates a plot using pylab (matplotlib) and saves raw data to an ascii file.

+An IPython notebook is also included that provides an example workflow.

 ##Extending the code